leoroullois/blockchain/README.md

 The server will listen on `http://localhost:5000`.

+## API

-There is different routes :
+There is different routes to interact with the blockchain :

 - `/mine_block` : Mine a block
 ![Mine block](./images/mine_block.png)

 - `/get_chain` : returns all the blocks of the blockchain
 ![Get chain](./images/get_chain.png)

 - `/valid` : Checks if the blockchain is valid
 ![Valid](./images/valid.png)

 - `/create-fake-block` : Create a fake non-valid block
 ![Create fake block](./images/create-fake-block.png)